 Q: Would you recommend buying from Dandenong's Cheapest Cars?

-A: No, I'd instead suggest going to the dentist - it's less painful.
+A: No, I'd rather go to the dentist - it's less painful.

 In October 2016 I visited DandenongsCheapestCars in Plunkett Road VIC 3175 as they had a Chrysler PT Cruiser that I was interested in taking for a test drive.
 I intended to then visit a caryard in Tullamarine for the same reason, and was hoping to buy one or the other that day.

 Upon arrival I was greeted by a friendly salesman, Matt, who showed me the car, and openly admitting there were a few minor issues, but that they would be fixed to ensure the car would pass its roadworthy inspection.
 During my test drive, I noted:

 Strong cigarette smell